lolo32/fastify-response-time/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lolo32/fastify-response-time/badge.svg?branch=master)](https://coveralls.io/github/lolo32/fastify-response-time?branch=master)
 [![Known Vulnerabilities](https://snyk.io/test/github/lolo32/fastify-response-time/badge.svg)](https://snyk.io/test/github/lolo32/fastify-response-time)

-Add X-Response-Time header at each request for Fastify.
+Add `X-Response-Time` header at each request for Fastify.
 The unit used is milliseconds.

+**You need to use Fastify version 0.31 or newer, the hook used (onSend) was added in this version**

+_If you need older Fastify version, use version 1.0.1 of this plugin_

 ## Install